zealousweb/abandoned-contact-form-7/README.md

 # How To Use

-You have to it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before).
+You have to configure it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before) to use this plugin.

-You will find a new tab “Abandoned Users”.

-Select specific field to include in tracking data.
+Click on ‘Contact” > “Edit Contact Form”, wherein you will find a new tab “Abandoned Form Settings” along with tabs of Form, Mail, Messages, Additional Settings.
+Here, you can adjust settings related to Abandoned Form and email fields.

 ![Screenshot](resources/img/image-1.png)